HilscherAutomation/netFIELD-node-sdk/README.md

 });
 ```

-> Edit setings in configure file and chaneg enviorment.js to be development
+> Edit setings in configure file and change enviorment.js to be development
 ```js
 const enviorment = exports.enviorment = {
     enviorment: 'development'